veliovgroup/ostrio/tutorials/linux/security/use-ssh-keys.md

 ssh-add -K ~/.ssh/my-app-proj

-# If key file is encrypted with the passphrase
+# If the key file is created with the passphrase
 # You will be asked to enter it
 ```